skg3108/data_analysis-sales_insights/README.md

 An interactive dashboard is made using tableau for revenue analysis.
 Analysis is also done using MYSQL.

-PDF file contains all the visuals and dashboard.
+PDF file sales_insights.pdf contains all the visuals and dashboard. sales_insights.sql conatains query used for data analysis using MYSQL. db_dumb is the database file.